 If you are looking for a hammer drill that is reasonably priced, easy to use and has large amounts of power, the Milwaukee 2704-20 M18 is what you have been waiting for.

-This compact all-around tool is priced at a little more than $130, and is commonly marketed as a bare tool.
+This compact all-around tool is commonly marketed as a bare tool.
 This means that you will need to buy its batteries and charger separately.
 The brand promotes its M18 RedLithium XCS.0 battery for this tool, ensuring quality work done by the hammer drill for long periods of time.